Denis Price: British Services Security Organisation

 Denis Price was the first Head of the British Services Security Organisation (BSSO), a division of MI5.

 The BSSO originated in March 1954 as the new name for the existing British Forces Security Unit.

 In 1959, the Joint Intelligence Committee sought to reduce the cost of running BSSO.
 MI5 recommended an internal restructuring and a bigger role for itself.
 BSSO subsequently acquired a civilian rather than a military head for the first time.
 Staff numbers were reduced from 480 to 322 and some duties were passed to the German intelligence services.
 The Americans took over funding of the BSSO comint station at Hanover.

 In 1961, BSSO came under command of the C-in-C Germany, downgrading the priority of tasks from London.

 Ministry

 On leaving the army Price moved to United States and after a course of studies was ordained into the Presbyterian Church.
-His studies were interrupted by the illness from which he later died, but in spite of this he served as a Minister at Natural Bridge in Virginia for the two years before his death.
-His funeral was held at High Bridge Presbyterian Church in Virginia.
+His studies were interrupted by the illness from which he later died, but in spite of this he served as a pastor at High Bridge Presbyterian Church in Natural Bridge, Virginia for the two years before his death.
+His funeral was held at High Bridge Presbyterian Church.

-In 1951, Price married Audrey de Beaufort, heiress to the Holbech family of Farnborough Hall. de Beaufort's paternal family owned one of the largest banking empires in European history.
-Because of a marriage settlement agreement, Marjorie de Beaufort owned Farnborough Hall with William Henrik de Beaufort.
-The marriage of Price and de Beaufort created an international political dynasty.
+In 1951, Price married Audrey de Beaufort, and they had two sons and two daughters.